A Few Interesting Problems

 Replacing only 4 sticks from the 12 sticks I will construct 3 equilateral triangles where their areas are not equal.

-First triangle is A, Second triangle is (A + B) and 3rd triangle is (A + B + C).
+The first triangle is A, the Second triangle is (A + B) and 3rd triangle is (A + B + C).
 All three are equilateral triangles whose measurements are not equal.

 Read and Learn More WBBSE Solutions For Class 8 Maths

 Question 2.
-Megha made an arrangement with 26 matchsticks as shown in the figure beside.
+Megha arranged 26 matchsticks as shown in the figure beside.

 Solution:

-Replacing only 14 matchsticks in this arrangement I constnucted 3 squares where their areas are not same.
+Replacing only 14 matchsticks in this arrangement I constructed 3 squares where their areas are not same.

-A, B and C are three squares whose areas are not same.
+A, B, and C are three squares whose areas are not the same.

 Solution: